AntiGyro/GIS3005/README.md

 # GIS3005
-For my FRCC GIS programming class
+For my FRCC GIS programming class.

 This is a python based repo.